furnstahl/Physics-8820/LectureNotes/_build/html/_sources/content/Why_Bayes_is_better/lecture_09.md

 :::{admonition} What should we assume for the prior $p(\alpha|I)$?
 :class: dropdown
-The assumption is that there is no bias toward any value from 0 to 1, so we should assume a uniform pdf: $p(\alpha|I) = 1$ for $0 \leq \alpha \leq 1$ (with the implication that it is zero elsewhere).
+The assumption is that there is no bias toward any value from 0 to 1, so we should assume a uniform, bounded pdf: $p(\alpha|I) = 1$ for $0 \leq \alpha \leq 1$ (with the implication that it is zero elsewhere).
 :::

-In this situation we will need the denominator (unlike other examples of Bayes' theorem we have considered) because we want a normalized probability.
+In this situation we will need the denominator (unlike other examples of Bayes' theorem we have considered so far) because we want a normalized probability.
 :::{admonition} How do we evaluate the denominator?
 :class: dropdown